 Undergraduate Honors Program

-NSU's Undergraduate Honors Program, housed within the Farquhar College of Arts and Sciences, provides a value-added experience for highly motivated and high achieving undergraduate students through curricular and co-curricular program and activities.
+NSU's Undergraduate Honors Program, housed within the Farquhar College of Arts and Sciences, provides a rich educational experience for highly motivated and high achieving undergraduate students through curricular and co-curricular activities.

 - Honors Courses

 - Message from the Dean

 - Become an Honors Advocate

 In addition to an emphasis on research and small class sizes, the Honors Program takes a well-rounded approach by encouraging students to support and learn from each other in and outside the classroom.
 It promotes balance by advancing students' personal and professional goals, and it creates unique ways for students to interact with their professors.

 - Hands-On Learning - Honors students do not rely on books and lectures alone, but rather are encouraged to participate in thoughtful learning experiences and engaging discussions.